Christmas Comes But Once a Year: Summary

 The cartoon begins in an orphanage, where the orphans are all asleep in the dormitory, waiting for Christmas morning.
 Just then the clock chimes, and a puppy in the place of the cuckoo jumps out, slides down a ramp, and licks one of the orphans.
 The first orphan wakes up to shout to the others, "Merry Christmas, everybody!"
 They all jump out of bed and make their way to the hall, where they grab the toys from their stockings and get ready to play with them.
 However, they discover the terrible truth that the toys are old, worn, and already broken when they completely fall apart.
-The orphans are traumatized, and they burst into tears over having no other Christmas presents.
+The disappointed orphans burst into tears over having no other Christmas presents.

 Meanwhile, Professor Grampy is outside, riding through the snow in his outboard motor-driven sleigh.
 He hears crying as he passes the orphanage, so he parks the sleigh, runs to the door, and peeps through the window to see the orphans wailing and tearfully heading back to their bedroom.
 Grampy feels distressed for the orphans and starts to think of a way to give them a better Christmas.
 He puts on his "thinking cap", and the lightbulb on his cap blinks, meaning that he has an idea.
 He sneaks in through the kitchen window and starts making new toys out of household appliances, furniture, and other kitchen paraphernalia (a washboard, a roller shade, the works of an old alarm clock, etc).

-While the orphans are still crying in the dormitory, Grampy dresses up as Santa Claus (with bent stovepipes for the boots, a red tablecloth for the jacket, a pillow for the weight, a strop for the belt, a picture frame for the buckle, and a red purse for the hat), grabs a dinner bell, and surprises the orphans by ringing the bell and shouting, "Merry Christmas, everybody!"
-The orphans instantly stop crying, brighten and excitedly rush out to play with their new toys, and also sled and ski down what was their staircase, now turned into a makeshift winter wonderland.
+Whilst the orphans are still crying in the dormitory, Grampy dresses up as Santa Claus (with bent stovepipes for the boots, a red tablecloth for the jacket, a pillow for the weight, a strop for the belt, a picture frame for the buckle, and a red purse for the hat), grabs a dinner bell, and surprises the orphans by ringing the bell and proclaiming, "Merry Christmas, everybody!"
+The orphans instantly stop whining, brighten and excitedly rush out to play with their new toys, and also sled and ski down what was their staircase, now turned into a makeshift winter wonderland.

 Grampy completes the scene by making a Christmas tree out of green umbrellas.
 He places it on top of a phonograph, decorates it, and gathers all the orphans together.
-As they sing, a giant 1936 Christmas Seal stamp appears on the screen, showing Santa Claus and a "Holiday Greetings" message, and ending the cartoon on a festive note.
+As they sing the title song one last time, a giant 1936 Christmas Seal stamp appears on the screen, featuring Santa Claus and a "Holiday Greetings" message, and the cartoon ends on a festive note.